davidstanke/jenkins-java-demo/README.md

 # jenkins-java-demo
-Dummy repo against which to configure Jenkins.
+Dummy repo against which to configure Jenkins!